LLNL/H5Z-ZFP/docs/interfaces.rst

 Fortran Interface
 -----------------

-A Fortran interface based on the properties interface and generic interface described above has been added by Scot Breitenfeld of the HDF5_ group.
+Fortran equivalents for both the properties and generic interfaces, described above, has been added by Scot Breitenfeld of the HDF5_ group.
 The code that implements the Fortran interfaces is in the file ``H5Zzfp_props_f.F90``.
 An example of its use is in ``test/test_rw_fortran.F90``.